Hit enter after type your search item

 Java String to int conversion by parseInt and valueOf methods

-The issue of string to integer or float (number) conversion is quite common as doing programming in different programming languages and so in Java.
-For example, as taking the user input for numbers, the default is taken as strings.
+The string to integer or float (number) conversion is quite common while doing programming in different programming languages and so in Java.

 In order to perform mathematical operations or use string numeric characters as numbers in your program, you have to convert the strings into numbers.
 However, that string must be the int representation that needs to be parsed.